 My roots are in the northeastern wilderness watersheds of Minnesota and in the headwaters of the Mississippi where I was born.
 Prairie grasses and native flowers filled my St. Paul yard.
 I am finding my way into community with my new neighbor plants and animals when I’m at the home in Seattle that my children and I are developing.
 I explore with others ways to protect and delight in all our watersheds.

 After getting a BA in literature and writing and then a PhD in cross-cultural education, I taught writing and global studies at Minneapolis College for 31 years.
 Since becoming Type 1 diabetic, I’ve discovered ways that personal body troubles can parallel ecosystem distress and help us rise to the challenge of both.

 I work for ecological justice and effective responses to climate trauma with my family, my students, my local Transition Town, Minnesota 350.org, Seattle 350.org, Quaker communities, the Minnesota Women’s Press, Climate Land Leaders – just about anyone who is willing to collaborate with me.

-In Spring 2021 a book I have written, Watershed: Attending to Body and Earth in Distress, was published by the University of Minnesota Press.
+In Spring 2021, Watershed: Attending to Body and Earth in Distress, was published by the University of Minnesota Press.